vatpac-technology/sops/docs/terminal/melbourne.md

 </figure>

 #### Melbourne Radar (MAW)
 MAW is responsible for the provision of FIS in Class G airspace within the ML TMA.
 It is a role normally performed by the controller responsible for **MAV**.
-The position is designed to reduce the workload of other TMA positions by identifing and issuing clearance (where available) to aircraft OCTA, then transferring them to the relevant TMA controller.
+The position is designed to reduce the workload of other TMA positions by obtaining a pilot's request, identify them, perform any necessary coordination, then hand them to the relevant controller who will issue clearance if appropriate.
 [Explicit coordination requirements](#between-maw-and-appdep) exist between MAW and other ML TCU positions.

 !!! tip
     It is **not recommended** that the MAV and MAW positions are held by 2 separate controllers, due to the low traffic levels at Avalon.
 MAV should be opened in preference to MAW, unless traffic levels at Avalon require the role to be split.